 One of the primary highlights of this monitor is its slim and sleek looks.
 And the bezel-less display adds a premium look to the monitor.

 When it comes to the connectivity ports, it bundles HDMI 2.0, DisplayPort, and VGA inputs.
 HDMI 2.0 brings several interesting features like support for higher bandwidth.
 The supported systems can transfer data up to 18Gbps as compared to the 10.2Gbps speed in HDMI 1.4.
 Plus, you can also enjoy dual video streams.

-Reviewers who have bought this 4K IPS monitor are happy with their purchase.
-It has an overall positive rating of 75% with users liking it for its picture quality, screen quality, and durability.
+Reviewers who have bought this 4K IPS monitor are happy with their purchase, with users liking it for its picture quality, screen quality, and durability.